 The easiest way to enjoy fresh strawberries is with a strawberry cobbler.
 Strawberries baked with a slightly sweet biscuit on top are a Southern tradition.
 Throw it together in 20 minutes and enjoy the sweet taste of summer.

 We’ve had an amazing strawberry season this year.
-The cool but not freezing temperatures in the Spring combined with late rainfalls have given us a much longer growing season and I have been buying them by the buckets.
+The cool but not freezing temperatures in the Spring combined with late rainfalls have given us a much longer growing season and I have been buying them by the buckets to make strawberry recipes.

-I’ve made four batches of jam, and we’ve enjoyed them in a slab pie and strawberry shortcake cake.
+I’ve made four batches of strawberrry jam, and we’ve enjoyed them in a slab pie and strawberry shortcake.
 I’ve added them to pretzel crackers and made an icebox pie.
+You’ve got so many options for strawberry desserts including 10 strawberry cakes if you’re not in the mood for cobbler.

 The last batch I picked up was a little watery from the rain storms we’ve had so I decided to make a strawberry cobbler topped with Southern biscuits.
 You just can’t beat a cobbler when it come to a fruit dessert.
 The nice thing about baking fruit is that even if it’s not quite ripe or maybe a little too ripe, it’s still going to be wonderful when it’s baked.

-A slightly sweet biscuit tops the cobbler which I think is a perfect combination.
-I was able to prepare the whole thing before my oven pre-heated.
+A slightly sweet biscuit tops the cobbler which I think is the perfect combination.
+I was able to prepare the whole thing before my oven pre-heated!
+If you want a more structured dessert, go with a strawberry cream cheese pie instead.

 - So quick and easy with just a few ingredients